Variability Catalog of Stars Observed During the TESS Prime Mission: Discussion

 The period-luminosity relationship for stars characterized with an ACF (orange points in \autoref{fig:per-lum-type}) is vastly different when compared to the stars with variations that are more sinusoidal in nature (black and blue points).
 Stars with higher amplitude variations (redder points in \autoref{fig:per-lum-amp}) tend to be eclipsing or overcontact binaries.
 In particular, the period-luminosity relationship for overcontact binaries can be seen twice, where the shorter period relationship is half the binary orbital period.
+In order to avoid incorrectly shifting non-binary periods, we choose to not artificially double the periods for the stars that fall along the shorter period overcontact binary sequence.
 The linear relationship at higher luminosities ($\gtrsim$5\,\Lsun) with periods ranging between $\sim$0.01--0.2\,days represents the period-luminosity relationship for $\delta$ Scuti stars \citep{King91, Antoci19, Ziaali19, Barac22, Kurtz22}.
 There is also a separation in luminosity ($\sim$4\,\Lsun) for stars with lower amplitude variations that can be attributed to the Kraft break.

 The left panels of \autoref{fig:Pvar_hist} shows histograms of the variability periods measured for all dwarf and giant stars in the variability catalog, where we assume the identification of dwarf and giant stars using the \texttt{LUMCLASS} flag in the TICv8 catalog \citep{Stassun18, Stassun19}.
 There are significantly fewer dwarf stars that exhibit variations on timescales of 1.5--2\,days, which is not necessarily related to the Kraft break since these rotation periods are also uncommon for M dwarf stars (see \autoref{fig:per-lum-teff}).
 If the dearth of variability at 1.5--2\,days were caused by a systematic effect, then the drop in occurrence would be observable in both the dwarf and giant stars.
 On the contrary, the drop in variable stars at 1.5--2\,days only occurs in dwarf stars even when only the subset of stars that were best fit by a single-sinusoidal function are considered (right panels; \autoref{sec:consideration}). \citet{Kounkel22} suggested that binaries amount FGK-type stars with periods faster than $\sim$2\,days, and M-type stars with periods faster than $\sim$1.5\,days are predominately binaries that are possibly undergoing tidal interactions.
 Furthermore, the lack of $\sim$2 day periodicities spans over 4 orders of magnitude in luminosity, including M dwarfs, which suggest that it is could be related to binarity rather than pulsations.
 However, we leave an in-depth investigation in the binary occurrence rate in FGKM stars near variability periods of 1.5--2\,days to a future work.